abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The singleton set of red balls](singleton.svg)

-Above I said that sets are all about for summarizing *several* elements into one, but still sets that contain just one element are perfectly valid.
+Like we said above, sets are all about for summarizing *several* elements into one.
+Still sets that contain just one element are perfectly valid.
 Simply, there are things which are one of a kind.
-Furthermore if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item (if I ask you to make a set of all books that you are reading right now, you shouldn't have trouble doing it just because you cannot read several books simultaneously).
+Furthermore if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item.
+Or to take a real-life example, the set of queeens of England is a singleton set.
+The set of books written by the American writer Harper Lee were a singleton - she has written just one novel, until 2015.

 The Empty set
 ---